Ircam-WAM/improtech-website/pages/partners.md

 ---

 Ircam STMS Lab is a joint Lab of IRCAM, Ministry of Culture, CNRS, and Pierre et Marie Curie University.
 The DYCI2 Project is operated by Ircam-STMS, Inria, and University of La Rochelle.
-The Jazz augmenté project is operated by djazz, Compagnie Lubat, EHESS, Ircam.
+The Jazz augmenté project is operated by djazz, Compagnie Lubat / Uzeste Musical, EHESS, Ircam.
 SCRIME is a joint creation studio operated by Conservatoire National de Région de Bordeaux, ENSEIRB, and University of Bordeaux 1.
 <br><br>
 <p align="center">